pytorch/ignite/docs/source/quickstart.rst

 Quick start
 ===========

-Welcome to **PyTorch-Ignite** short tutorial, a quick start guide that just not only gives you the essentials of getting a project up but also importance of running through the code.
+Welcome to **PyTorch-Ignite** quick start guide that just covers the essentials of getting a project up and walking through the code.

-In several lines you can get your model trained and validated as shown below:
+In several lines of this given code, you can get your model trained and validated as shown below:

 Code
 ----